 This is another organization that provides free gas vouchers.
 To receive help, you must get a referral from a community organization, government agency, or local charity.
 These organizations will screen applicants to make sure they qualify financially.

-When you apply, you will receive a letter to take to an organization that will give you gas assistance in a gas voucher.
+When you apply, you will receive a letter to take to an organization giving you gasoline cards or vouchers.
 The amount of your voucher varies depending on your needs, such as work, school, doctor visits for mandatory treatment, etc.

 3. Non-Emergency Transportation (N.E.T.)
 Gas Vouchers

-If you receive Medicaid, you may be eligible for a gas voucher to be reimbursed for travel expenses to the doctor, dentist, health screening sick, or well-visits.
+If you receive Medicaid, you may be eligible for a gas voucher for travel expenses to the doctor, dentist, health screening, sick, or well-visits.

-You may also qualify for free transportation if you are disabled or elderly.
+You may also qualify for free transportation if you are have a disability or are an older adult.
 To determine if you qualify, contact the Medicaid office to find out how to apply for Non-Emergency Transportation assistance.

 4. Saint Vincent de Paul